AntMousinho/cipherProject/README.md

     - Found that i needed to change the input to `${__dirname}/character_set.txt` so that it would look for character set files from the same directory as `solveCipher.js`

 - Now able to execute `cipherWorld` from the command line to encrypt and decrypt text files

+- Extensive research into `yargs` to configure the `cipherWorld` command with `positionals`, `options`, `choices`, and `examples`
+    - Still more work can be done to improve this
+    - Lots of new stuff with `yargs` trying to get my head around how things work and what each function does
+    - Tried to keep it basic for now